 - 18: Fire and Rescue

-- 112: Emergency Phone Number for any of the above
+- 112: Emergency Phone Number to contact any of the above

 For more information, please contact: email@example.com

-Student housing is made available to all exchange students preparing a semester with the UTBM.
-We currently have the following choices for accommodation ; all housing options are in student only residences and offer affordable accommodation in a convenient, safe location.
+Student housing is available to all exchange students who come study at UTBM.
+Here are the accommodation options we currently have.
+All housing options are in student-only residences and offer affordable accommodation in a convenient, safe location.

-- A Studio appartment in Belfort : A fully furnished space of 18 to 25 square meters within less than a minutes walk from the Belfort campus and about 10 mintues from the city center.
+- A studio apartment in Belfort: a furnished space of 18 to 25 square meters within less than a minute’s walk from the Belfort campus and about 10 minutes from the city center.

-- An individual room in Belfort : A space of 9 square meters including a full bath within a 10 minute walking distance from the Belfort campus; a communal kitchen space is made available for students or the University Restaurant is right next door.
+- An individual room in Belfort: a space of 9 square meters including a full bath within a 10 minute’s walk from the Belfort campus.
+A communal kitchen space is made available for students, and there is also the university cafeteria right next door.

-- A studio appartment in Sevenans : A fully furnished space of 18 to 25 square meters within less than a minute’s walk from the Sevenans campus
+- A studio apartment in Sevenans: a furnished space of 18 to 25 square meters within less than a minute’s walk from the Sevenans campus.

-- A studio appartment in Montbéliard : A fully furnished space of 18 to 25 square meters in the heart of the Montbéliard city center
+- A studio apartment in Montbéliard : a furnished space of 18 to 25 square meters in the heart of the Montbéliard city center